CompositeLight/currentRMS-helper/README.md

 5. Select the folder location.
 6. Turn on the extension.
 7. Ensure the default / built-in sound scheme is turned off to avoid duplicate sounds.
+8. To use API based features, go to the CurrentRMS System Setup page and navigate to Integrations > API.
+9. Enable the API and create a new API key.
+10. Paste the API key into the CurrentRMS Helper pop-up field (this key is stored locally on your system, so should only need to be entered once).

+** IMPORTANT: As stated by CurrentRMS: "API Keys give read and write access to your Current RMS System.
+You should keep your keys safe just as you do your username and password - only use them with software and services that you trust.
+Give each key a unique name so you can clearly identify who you have issued the key to."

+THEREFORE: Do not enter your API key unless you have authority to do so.
+API key information is stored using chrome.storage.local.
+Though it isn't send anywhere outside of your system (beyond making API calls), it is not encrypted, and is only as safe as your system.**

 ## Compatibility